slerman12/Builder/UnifiedML/src/ML/README.md

 Paths or instances to Pytorch Datasets can be fed to the ```Dataset=``` flag.

-Here's ImageNet using the builtin torchvision Dataset with a custom transform:
+Here's ImageNet using the built-in torchvision Dataset with a custom transform:

 ```console
 ML Dataset=torchvision.datasets.ImageNet dataset.root='./' dataset.transform=transforms.Resize(64)